BMArsenault/Employee_Manager/README.md

 * Update employees role and manager

-Please see following link for a tutorial on how to add/delete/update using Employee Manager:
+Please see following link for a tutorial on how to add/delete/update using Employee Manager: <a href="https://watch.screencastify.com/v/rPjwT8mzRCGEgUJ8CmSx" target="_blank">See Video</a>

 ## Links